fabric8-analytics/fabric8-analytics-common/openshift/README.md

 Use your preferred package manager to install awk, aws-cli, psql, origin-clients, pwgen

 on Fedora:
-`sudo dnf install awk awscli pwgen postgresql origin-clients`
+`sudo dnf install gawk awscli pwgen postgresql origin-clients`

 Mac users will require to install gawk from brew.